Supervisor of School Counseling Services

 - What do I do if I don’t like my child’s friends?

 The Walton School Counseling department recognizes that parental involvement is critical in helping children to be successful in school.
-Our school counselors are committed to partnering with parents, teachers, and students to build strong relationships and partnerships.
+Our school counselor is committed to partnering with parents, teachers, and students to build strong relationships and partnerships.

 Website Resources for Kids